Strongpreneur#Starting A Business

 To be goal and role-oriented, studies suggest that there is a plan – a decision as to where the entrepreneur wants to go and how he wants to get there.
 A business plan serves this purpose for the entrepreneur.

-A business plan is a game plan, a road map which describes the path that the business will follow in moving from its present position to where it wants to be.
-It is a written document which guides the creation of a new venture or the transformation of an existing one from its present state to the desired state.
+A business plan is a game plan, a road map that describes the path that the business will follow in moving from its present position to where it wants to be.
+It is a written document that guides the creation of a new venture or the transformation of an existing one from its present state to the desired state.